 SAMPLE EMAIL (Informational interview):

 Let’s assume you’re a recent graduate and you heard Ms. Jones speak at a developers’ conference.
 You went up to her after her presentation, spoke to her, and asked her if you could follow up by email.
 She said yes (conference speakers often do, or they might say “find me on LinkedIN”).
-Her email contact info is on the program.
-You wait one day (maybe two) then reach out to her by email.
-The email below is for this scenario (and a few others in parentheses):
+Her email is on the program.
+You wait just one day then send an email like the one below customized for this scenario (and a few others in parentheses):

 Dear Ms. Jones,